tupuni/markdown-cv/cv-en.md

 ## Academic service
 `Peer reviews`
-Archaeology in Oceania (3), Journal of Anthropological Archaeology (1), Journal of Pacific Archaeology (2), Journal of Polynesian Archaeology and Research (1), Journal of the Polynesian Society - Waka Kuaka (2), PCI Archaeology (1), Plos One (1)
+Archaeology in Oceania (3), Asian Perspectives (1), Journal of Anthropological Archaeology (1), Journal of Pacific Archaeology (2), Journal of Polynesian Archaeology and Research (1), Journal of the Polynesian Society - Waka Kuaka (2), PCI Archaeology (1), Plos One (1)

 `Academic advising`